LST Numbers for $Q^{\text{e.c.}}$ and $I$ style quantifiers: The main theorem

-Recall that a condition in a Prikry forcing consists of two components: a finite stem of the sequence we're constructing, and a ``large" (i.e. measure $1$) set of places that are allowed to be in later parts of the sequence.

 It's fairly easy to see what the finite stem should look like in this context.
 But how can we find an analogue of a measure $1$ set of ordinals?
 We must define a measure on $K_\lambda$, and in fact on $K_\lambda^\beta$ for every $\beta<\lambda$.
+To do this, we first define an ordering on $K_\lambda$: